-- C. There shall be erected and maintained a close-type fence or other protective type of enclosure in compliance with the New York State Building Code. - D. Portable pools.
+- enclosure in compliance with the New York State Building Code. - D. Portable pools.
 Portable pools of a size capable of retaining water to a depth less than 24 inches and having a plain surface area of water not to exceed 120 square feet shall not be required to comply with the provisions of this section, provided that the following conditions are complied with in all respects: - (1) The pool shall be located in the rear yard of the premises and as far removed from all property lines as is practicable. - (2) Provision shall be made on the premises for drainage of water from the pool.